markdoc/docs/pages/docs/nodes.md

 Nodes are elements that Markdoc inherits from Markdown, specifically the [CommonMark specification](https://commonmark.org/).

 {% comment %}
-These pages do this well:
+TODO: These pages do this well-- https://mdxjs.com/table-of-components/ https://www.gatsbyjs.com/docs/how-to/routing/customizing-components/
-https://mdxjs.com/table-of-components/
-https://www.gatsbyjs.com/docs/how-to/routing/customizing-components/
 {% /comment %}